Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Numerical results and analysis

-Finally we present in Fig. \ref{correlation} the correlation between $R_D$ and $R_{D^*}$ for the same set of the parameter space considered in the scan over the values and ranges mentioned in the beginning of this section.
-Only points that satisfy the ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau)$ constraints are included here.
-It is remarkable from this figure that both $R_D$ and $R_{D^*}$ are satisfied for a larger region of parameter space, thanks to the complex mixing of right-handed quarks.
+In Fig. \ref{correlation}, we present the correlation between $R_D$ and $R_{D^*}$ for the same set of the parameter space considered in the scan over the values and ranges mentioned in the beginning of this section.
+Only points that satisfy all the bounds discussed in section \ref{higgs} and the $2\sigma$ range of $F_L(D^*)$ and $P_{\tau}(D^*)$ are included here.
+It is remarkable from this figure that both $R_D$ and $R_{D^*}$ are satisfied for a lot of points in the parameter space, thanks to the complex mixing of right-handed quarks.

+It should be noted that, if the $t b H^+$ Yukawa coupling is non-negligible ($c_{\theta13}^R$ is non-zero), there will be non-negligible $tt \phi$ couplings thanks to the SU(2) invariance where $\phi$ stands for the neutral extra scalars: $H$ and $A$.
+As a consequence, $gg \to \phi \to \tau \tau$ would also impose constraints on the parameter space.
+To consider this possibility, we have analyzed the processes $gg\rightarrow \phi\rightarrow \tau\tau$.
+We have found that the corresponding cross-sections are less than $10^{-8}$ Pb, indicating that they do not impose any significant constraints on our analysis.